kindone/python-proptest/docs/index.md

 ## Choosing the Right Approach

-python-proptest provides two main approaches for defining property tests.
+python-proptest provides multiple approaches for defining property tests.
 Choose based on your needs:

-### Use `run_for_all` for Simple Lambda-Based Tests
+### Use `run_for_all` Function for Simple Lambda-Based Tests

 Suitable for simple property checks that can be expressed as lambdas: